nitro41992/splitting-sucks/docs/test_coverage.md

 **Note: Completed test items have been moved to [docs/test_coverage_completed.md](docs/test_coverage_completed.md) to keep this document focused on pending and in-progress work.**

-This document outlines the strategy and specific areas for implementing unit and widget tests, primarily focusing on the `WorkflowModal` and its associated components, and then expanding to other core areas of the application to improve stability and catch regressions.
+This document outlines the strategy and specific areas for implementing unit and widget tests.
+The sections below are **prioritized** based on the upcoming goals of implementing **local caching and a significant UI redesign**.
+The highest priority items are those essential for ensuring core logic, data integrity, and key user flows remain stable during these changes.

 **Note on Default Widget Test (`test/widget_test.dart.disabled`):** The default Flutter widget test file (originally `test/widget_test.dart`) has been renamed to `test/widget_test.dart.disabled` to temporarily exclude it from test runs.
 It was causing failures due to UI setup issues (e.g., missing Directionality) unrelated to the current `WorkflowModal` testing effort.
-Fixing this default test and implementing broader UI smoke tests for the main application is considered out of scope for the initial focused testing phases (Phase 1 & 2 of this plan) but is a recommended activity for later to ensure overall application UI integrity.
+Fixing this default test and implementing broader UI smoke tests for the main application is considered out of scope for the initial focused testing phases but is a recommended activity for later to ensure overall application UI integrity.

 **KT for Product Manager (User):** The primary user of this AI assistant for this project is a technical Product Manager.
 When discussing test implementation, especially around UI behavior or edge cases, explanations should be clear from a product impact perspective, and questions regarding desired behavior are welcome to ensure tests align with product goals.